 Extrapolating from animals to humans embodies further issues and uncertainties.
 The effect and its magnitude associated with the concentration at the point of departure in rodents are extrapolated to human response.
-Pharmacokinetic models are useful to examine species differences in pharmacokinetic processing; however, dosimetric adjustment using pharmacokinetic modeling was not possible for the toxicity observed following inhalation exposure to cerium oxide.
-For the RfC, HECs were calculated from the point of departure by multiplying the LOAEL{ADJ} by a DAF.
+Pharmacokinetic models are useful to examine species differences in pharmacokinetic processing; however, dosimetric adjustment using pharmacokinetic modeling was not possible for the effects observed following inhalation exposure to cerium oxide.
+For the RfC, a HEC was calculated from the point of departure by multiplying the LOAEL{ADJ} by a DAF.
 The calculated DAF in this assessment is an RDDR.
 The RDDR was calculated using the RDDR v.2.3 program, as described in Methods for Derivation of Inhalation Reference Concentrations and Application of Inhalation Dosimetry (U.S. EPA, 1994b).

 Heterogeneity among humans is another uncertainty associated with extrapolating doses from animals to humans.
-Uncertainty related to human variation needs consideration, also, in extrapolating dose from a subset or smaller sized population, say of one sex or a narrow range of life stages typical of occupational epidemiologic studies, to a larger, more diverse population.
+Uncertainty related to human variation needs consideration, also, in extrapolating doses from a subset or smaller sized population, say of one sex or a narrow range of life stages typical of occupational epidemiologic studies, to a larger, more diverse population.
 Human variation may be larger or smaller; however, cerium-specific data to examine the potential magnitude of over- or underestimation is unavailable.

-Critical data gaps have been identified with uncertainties associated with database deficiencies with regards to chronic toxicity, especially evidence demonstrating persistence of lymphoid hyperplasia, and reproductive and developmental toxicity associated with inhalation exposure to cerium.
-The available oral cerium exposure information in both humans and rats
+Critical data gaps have been identified with uncertainties associated with regards to chronic toxicity, especially evidence demonstrating a persistence of lymphoid hyperplasia, and reproductive and developmental toxicity associated with inhalation exposure to cerium oxide.
+The available oral cerium exposure information in both humans and rats identifies cardiac tissue and hemoglobin oxygen affinity as possible health effects, but the animal studies are of insufficient duration and experimental design and the human studies do not provide exposure characterization.
+The lack of a study to derive an RfD given the possible effects demonstrated represents a critical data gap in the oral database.
+In addition, it is unclear whether the cerium oxide particles in the lung or lymph nodes can disassociate and release cerium systemically, possibly causing systemic effects, such as cardiotoxicity.

-- 1 identifies cardiac tissue and hemoglobin oxygen affinity as possible adverse health effects, but - 2 the animal studies are of insufficient duration and experimental design and the human studies do - 3 not provide an adequate exposure characterization.
-The lack of a sufficient study to derive an - 4 RfD given the possible adverse effects demonstrated represents a critical data gap in the oral - 5 database.
-A chronic, cerium oxide inhalation exposure study in animals is unavailable; however, - 6 the workers in the human case reports were exposed to cerium oxide for periods of 10 to - 7 46 years, and, while the case reports do not contain the necessary exposure analysis for dose - 8 response assessment, they do provide evidence of adverse respiratory effects following long- - 9 term exposure to cerium oxide.
-There are limited data available addressing possible - 10 reproductive or neurodevelopmental toxicity following exposure to cerium.
-The accumulation of - insoluble cerium particles in the respiratory tract of humans and animals following chronic and - subchronic inhalation exposures, respectively, suggests that impaired clearance may influence - pulmonary toxicity in both rats and humans and limit systemic availability; therefore, possible - 14 reproductive or developmental toxicity may be expected to occur at doses higher than those at - which portal-of-entry effects occurred.
+A chronic, cerium oxide inhalation exposure study in animals is unavailable; however, the workers in the human case reports were exposed to cerium oxide for periods of 10 to 46 years, and, while the case reports do not contain the necessary exposure analysis for dose response assessment, they do provide evidence of respiratory effects following long-term exposure to cerium oxide.
+There are limited data available addressing possible reproductive or neurodevelopmental toxicity following exposure to cerium.
+The accumulation of insoluble cerium particles in the respiratory tract of humans and animals following chronic and subchronic inhalation exposures, respectively, suggests that impaired clearance may influence pulmonary toxicity in both rats and humans and limit systemic availability; therefore, possible reproductive or developmental toxicity may be expected to occur, if at all, at doses higher than those at which portal-of-entry effects occurred.